 Challenges specific to offshore production

-You might be wondering what’s so exceptional about that?
+You might be wondering what’s so exceptional regarding that?
 Well, it’s that the challenges for produce hydrogen at sea are numerous.
 First, there are the steps that may be common to other hydrogen production projects: connection to a renewable source — here, a wind turbine —, pumping seawater and desalinating it, then, finally , its electrolysis to extract hydrogen.
 But also, and especially this time, the difficulties related to automatic operation on a floating platform connected to a wind turbine, also floating.

 Thus, Lhyfe first intends to test its system at dock for six months.
-Before installing it for twelve months about one kilometer from a floating wind turbine off Le Croisic (Loire-Atlantique).
-All this to test the impact of the movement of the platform on the equipment and to test how Sealhyfe can cope with environmental aggressions — corrosion, shocks, temperature variations could accelerate the aging of parts — and operate in an isolated environment. , excluding maintenance periods.
+Before installing it for twelve months regarding one kilometer from a floating wind turbine off Le Croisic (Loire-Atlantique).
+All this to test the impact of the movement of the platform on the equipment and to test how Sealhyfe can cope with environmental aggressions — corrosion, shocks, temperature variations might accelerate the aging of parts — and operate in an isolated environment. , excluding maintenance periods.

 The stated objective of Lhyfe is thus to produce 400 kilograms of hydrogen per day at a price which will have to compete with that of gray hydrogen — produced from hydrocarbons — and fossil fuels.